War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 "I registered five months ago.
 I was among the first people to register.
 There is nothing that is being done.
 There are just talking," she said.

-Njogu has vowed that her office "will rescue as many Kenyans as need be — even if it means 26,000 of them," she added, citing the estimated number of Kenyans living and working in Lebanon published by the SDDA.
+Njogu has vowed that her office "will rescue as many Kenyans as need be — even if it means 26,000 of them," she said to Kenyan media, citing the estimated number of Kenyans living and working in Lebanon published by the SDDA.

 However, the Kenyan government has also stated that it intends to close the registration for evacuation by October 12 — a deadline of merely a few days.

-As the war in Lebanon rages on and with no ceasefire in sight, chances of conducting safe evacuations may become more challenging.
+As the war in Lebanon rages on and with no ceasefire in sight, conducting safe evacuations may become more challenging.

 Editor: Sertan Sanderson